adriatic/tandem/docs/01-how-to/2-debug/01-chrome/01-setup.md

 title: devtools setup
 ---

-### 1. Prepare the application used as model (debugging target)
+### 1. Prepare the debugging target

-To explain the use of debugging tools in a debugging task, we need an application (to be debugged).
+To explain the use of debugging tools in a debugging task, we need an application to be debugged.
 Reducing the application to a code snippet is not nearly as good approach, since the whole application's context plays a signiticant role.

 Rather than creating such application with sufficient complexity needed to illustrate debugging practices, chosing the well known application that was built in the course of the [Redwood Tutorial](https://redwoodjs.com/docs/tutorial/foreword) improves the learning experience.
 This prebuilt application (Redwood Blog) exists
  [in this repository](https://github.com/adriatic/redwoodblog).
 Make a local clone, using the instructions defined in [using the example repo](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended)